Is there a problem with your delivery? You are not alone.

 Between September and December 2024, more than 3.7 million parcels were lost, damaged, or stolen in France, according to Ecommerce Nation.
 Behind this statistic lie countless stressful situations for senders and recipients alike: unhappy customers, financial losses, and hours wasted on administrative procedures.

-Whether you are an e-merchant dealing with a dissatisfied customer or an individual waiting for a package that never arrives, this practical guide provides concrete solutions tailored to your situation: lost, undelivered, damaged, stolen, or late packages.
+Whether you are retailer with an unhappy customer or an individual waiting for a package that never arrives, this practical guide provides concrete solutions tailored to your situation: lost, undelivered, damaged, stolen, or late packages.
 For each case, you will learn what immediate steps to take, the legal deadlines to meet, and alternatives to avoid these hassles in the future.

 The 5 most common situations: